rohansingh2425/CODSOFT/README.md

 - Store quiz questions along with multiple-choice options and correct answers.
 - A timer is set for each question to limit the time to answer.
 - Presents one question at a time with multiple-choice options.
-- Allow users to select an option and submit their answer within the given time.
+- Allows user to select an option and submit their answer within the given time.
 - Keep track of the user's score based on correct answers.
-Result Screen: Display the final score and a summary of correct/incorrect answers.